a1trl9/clk/alge.md

     - closed under addition and scalar multiplication.
     - zero vector?
 - Trivial Subspace?
-- Sum & intersection of two subspaces (what is the difference?).
+- Sum & intersection of two linear subspaces (what is the difference?).
-- Is the sum / interaction of subspaces still a subspace?
+- Is the sum / interaction of linear subspaces of V still a linear subspace V?
 Why?
-- Dimension of the sum of two subspaces.
+- Dimension of the sum of two linear subspaces.
-- What is direct sum of two subspaces (Prove by round)?
+- What is direct sum of two linear subspaces (Prove by round)?
     - zero vector?
     - dimension of direct sum?
     - intersection of two subspaces?
 - How about for n number of subspaces?
-- Try to prove, why for a subspace M of space V, there must be a complementary subspace.
+- Try to prove, why for a subspace M of linear space V, there must be a complementary subspace.

+### Quotient Space

+- What is equivalence class (congruence class)?